-Within our website you will buy from a large variety of flammable liquid storage cabinets and dangerous goods cabinets and chemical storage containers.
+Within our website you will buy from a large variety of flammable liquid storage cabinets and dangerous goods cabinets and chemical storage cabinets.
 These can be used to store a wide range of hazardous materials and substances.
 Sitecraft is the industry leader in providing comprehensive solutions for the storage and handling of dangerous goods and chemical substances in Australia.

 The Storemasta range of flammable liquid internal safety cabinets provides everyday safe storage for most classes of dangerous goods.
 Our dangerous goods storage cabinets can safely contain: chemicals/flammables, corrosives, toxic and dangerous flammable liquids.
 Standard features include fully adjustable shelves, smooth action, self-closing and self-latching doors, a patented and trouble-free sequential closing system, and much more.
 When it comes to manufacturing dangerous goods storage cabinets, quality of build is paramount.
 The Storemasta range of dangerous goods storage cabinets is an excellent example of a quality product that offers exceptional value for money.